lnieuwenhuis/ts-dc-bot/readme.md

-This project is a TypeScript rewrite of the original `lnieuwenhuis/safasbot` found on GitHub.
+This project is a TypeScript rewrite of the original `lnieuwenhuis/safasbot`.
 The bot utilizes Discord.js for interacting with the Discord API and is containerized using Docker for easy deployment and management.

 ### Running the Bot with Docker